Aeroluna/LunaCoopMod/README.md

 Elite Zerglings are my personal favorite, their Cannibalize passive fits their name perfectly and greatly improves their survivability when fighting in packs, espescially when fighting bio armies.
 The Queen passive should help sustain the massive health pools of the new units.
 Mutalisks with extra damage massively benefit from their 2 glaive upgrades, and now that their one weakness, being squishy, has been mitigated, they are monsters.
 The improved Broodling lifetime sounds small at first, but it snowballs fast into a huge army of elite Broodlings.

+- Fixed a bug where P1 and P3 used each other's icons.
+- Reworked P1.
+  - Disadvantage makes Kerrigan unavailable instead of removing Nydus Networks.
+  - Advantage additionally increases combat unit health by 50% and grants the Twin Drones upgrade.
+Creep Tumors gain Super Cloak when burrowed.

+Malevolent Matriach was kinda boring, so lets turn the dial up to 11.
+The prestige is now strictly focused on Kerrigan's army.
+The Twin Drones upgrade is added to help ease the massive nerf to Kerrigan's early game.

+- Buffed Malignant Creep to affect structures and air units.

+Isn't it funny that vanilla P1 Kerrigan's best unit is still Mutalisks?
+This should allow P1 to interact with more units.

+- Buffed P2 to also hit structures.
+  - Will prioritize units and attacking structures.

+Now your damage isn't just nerfed against structures.

 - Changed Ultralisk Tissue Assimilation upgrade to increase leech by 40% instead of healing a flat amount.

 This allows the healing to scale with damage increase or damage reduction effects.